 The most common Bollard is flat, and white apart from a red rectangle towards the top.

-There are variations on these but they all maintain the colour theme:
+There are variations on these but they all maintain the color theme.

 Australia uses yellow diamond-shaped warning signs often featuring the local fauna.